LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 ================

 Lasso inlines include a set of parameters that allow operators to be used to create complex database queries.
-These parameters are summarized in :ref:`searching-operator-parameters`.
+These parameters are summarized in the table :ref:`searching-operator-parameters`.

 .. tabularcolumns:: |l|L|

 .. _searching-operator-parameters:

-.. table:: Operator Parameters
+.. table:: Search Operator Parameters

    +------------------------+------------------------------------------------------------+
    |Parameter               |Description                                                 |